SaravanakumarJN/Practo---Pentagon/README.md

 - Book an appointment based on slot availability of doctors
 - Make payment and confirm booking
 - Get user booking history from user drive.
+- **Currently site is responsive for tablets and screen sizes greater than that.**

 ## Technology Stack
 - HTML